 In the 1880 census of Wilson, Wilson County: railroad worker Jordan Taylor, 35, wife Jane, 22, and children James Grant, 7, Manora Ann, 4, General Washington, 3, and Lilly Green Taylor, 1.
 Son Russell Buxton Taylor was born in 1881.

 On 27 May 1897, the widowed Mary Jane Taylor married Sandy Henderson.
 Both were 40 years old.
-Missionary Baptist Minister Fred M. Davis performed the ceremony at the John’s A.M.E.
+Missionary Baptist Minister Fred M. Davis performed the ceremony at Saint John A.M.E.
 Zion church, and the official witnesses were S.A.
-Smith, Charles H. Darden and Wyatt Studaway. (“Step-daughter Mattie Barnes,” above, was Sandy’s daughter Mattie Henderson, who married Fate Barnes in Wilson on 14 January 1909.
-Per Mattie’s death certificate, Sandy Henderson was a native of Henderson County, North Carolina.)
+Smith, Charles H. Darden and Wyatt Studaway. [“Step-daughter Mattie Barnes,” above, was Sandy’s daughter Mattie Henderson, who married Fate Barnes in Wilson on 14 January 1909.
+Per Mattie’s death certificate, Sandy Henderson was a native of Henderson County, North Carolina.]

 In the 1900 census of Wilson, Wilson County: hack driver San[illegible] Henderson, 54, wife Mary J., 40, a restaurant keeper, and children Buxton, 19, a hotel waiter, Leonidas F., 13, a tobacco stemmer, Charles J.A.W., 9, and Mattie M.G., 7, all Hendersons.
 (Buxton and Leonidas were in fact Taylors and were Sandy’s step-sons.)

-I have not found Mary Jane Bass Taylor Henderson Sutzer in the 1910 or 1920 censuses nor have I found her marriage license to Mr. Sutzer, though she does appear in city directories throughout the 1920s.
+I have not found Mary Jane Bass Taylor Henderson Sutzer in the 1910 census nor have I found her marriage license to Mr. Sutzer.

 In History of Wilson County, North Carolina and Its Families (published in 1985 by the Wilson County 130th Anniversary Committee), Rev. R.B.
 Taylor’s daughter Beatrice T. Barnes wrote: